-Prerequisites: CHEM 3402, MATH 2262, and PHYS 2212K with a grade of "C" or better.
+Prerequisites: CHEM 3402, MATH 2262, and PHYS 2212K with a grade of C or better.
 A theoretical and mathematical treatment of the fundamental theories and laws of chemistry with an emphasis on thermodynamics.
-Experimental investigations will supplement the study of phase diagrams, solution calorimetry, bomb calorimetry, thermodynamic modeling and additional solid, liquid, and gas phase energy transfer studies.
 Permission for graduate credit must be arranged with the instructor prior to enrolling in the course and will involve the completion of a significant project.